chitkokooo/LocalLibrary/README.md

 # Django Tutorial: The Local Library website #

-#### This project is a tutorial of MDN website and I have successfully study and code myself.
-You are welcome to check my code, and you can also find original tutorial and git source in the following links. ####
+#### This project is a original Django tutorial of MDN website and I have successfully studied and code myself.
+You are welcome to check my code.
+Moreover you can also find original tutorial and git source in the Resources section. ####

 ## Installation and Running ##